mbcrump/mbcrump-blog/_posts/2018-05-21-azure-tips-and-tricks125.md

 [Available Now!](https://michaelcrump.net/azure-tips-and-tricks-complete-list/){: .btn .btn--success}

+## Special Thanks

+Special Thanks to [Stefan Wick](http://twitter.com/StefanWickDev) on the Azure IoT Team for his review and edits on this post.

 ## The Series so Far

 At Build 2018, we first saw the [IoT Button](http://aka.ms/button).
 I started [exploring the device](https://www.youtube.com/watch?v=OdGHWwRBf_c) with the very first unboxing and decided to create a mini-series to walk you how to use the device from start to finish.
 The series (so far) is located below